JustinMorgan/universal-boilerplate/README.md

 **5. Create a .gitignore:** You will probably want to manually create a .gitignore file whenever you start a new project, but you can get the code from the **gitignore** folder.
 See below for more info.

-# Using the boilerplate .gitconfig file
+# Using the boilerplate gitconfig

 The **.gitconfig** file in the root is the primary feature here.
 It sets up extensive macros designed to make Git more convenient, organize typical commands into workflows, provide constant visibility for your Git state, and protect you from easy mistakes like using the wrong flag or forgetting to run `git add` before committing.